If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Animations

 Sonic's animation files list "Super Peel Out" as an animation, though it is unlikely that this move was planned since it is just random parts.
 What is interesting about these parts, however, is that they match up exactly with the Super Peel Out frame locations on the Sonic CD (2011) sprite sheet, suggesting that it was used as a base.
-Tails' Super Peel Out animation is actually his top speed animation, and Knuckles' animation has no frames.
+Tails' Super Peel Out animation is his top speed animation, and Knuckles' animation has no frames.

 Unused Sprites